Night-N/Gitlab_practice/README.md

 ```

-there are 2 ways to make docker images, first one is we can mount docker.sock "/var/run/docker.sock:/var/run/docker.sock" and use docker:version
+- There are 2 ways to make docker images
+  - First one is we can mount docker.sock "/var/run/docker.sock:/var/run/docker.sock" and use docker:version. </br>
-and second one is to use docker:version-dind as a service inside docker container.
+  - Second one is to use docker:version-dind as a service inside docker container, which isolates it from docker daemon on host machine

-starting from 19.03 dind creates certs and requires them for communication:
+starting from 19.03 dind creates certs and requires them for communication:</br>
 https://about.gitlab.com/blog/2019/07/31/docker-in-docker-with-docker-19-dot-03/

-Final configuration for runner:
+Final configuration for runner.
 config.toml
 ```
 concurrent = 1